seapagan/linux-comfy-chair/README.md

   Several PERL modules that make cpan easier are also pre-installed
 * Enable resolution of WINS hostnames
 * Install Nginx web server(Latest), PHP(v7.4) and Postgresql database(v12) ( all
   3 disabled by default).
-I am planning (yet) to upgrade PHP and Postgresql to more modern versions soon, though both these versions are currently (June 2022) at least still supported with security fixes.
+I am planning (soon) to upgrade PHP and Postgresql to more modern versions soon, though both these versions are currently (June 2022) at least still supported with security fixes.
 * Install Docker and Docker-compose (disabled by default)